Southern Illinois University Edwardsville, 2018-present

 - Judged student-journalism competitions for students at Southern Illinois University Edwardsville under the coordination of Prof. Tammy Merrett, 2011 and 2014; judged a feature-writing competition for SIUE students as sponsored by a grant from the SIUC Center for Intergenerational Leadership, as obtained by Dr. Donna Hale, SIUE, 2008.

 - Serves on board of directors for Southern Illinois University Edwardsville’s student newspaper The Alestle as representative of local press, 2011-present with the exception of summer 2019.

 - Published fiction author of novels, novellas and short stories.
 Director of the Literary Underworld, a cooperative of small-press authors promoting and selling each others’ work.
-Three-time winner of the Darrell Award for horror fiction; finalist for the Prism Award.
+Three-time winner of the Darrell Award for horror fiction; finalist for the Prism and Imadjinn awards.

 - Frequent guest speaker at popular-culture conventions nationwide, discussing trends in the horror and science fiction genres, social media and its impact on publishing, the future of genre fiction publishing and the writing life.

 Other Volunteer Work

 - Chairman of the Eville Writers, helping beginning and newly-published writers develop and promote their work.
 Coordinator of regular book signings and author events in the St. Louis region.

 - Vestry member at St. Andrew’s Episcopal Church, 2013-15; choir member since 2004